-35. Term of office
+34. Term of office

-- (1) The term of office of a board member begins when the member - (a) is elected at an annual general meeting or under subrule 36(3)(b); or - (b) is appointed to fill a casual vacancy under rule 38; or - (c) is appointed in accordance with rule 27(1)(c). - (2) Subject to rule 37, a board member's term will be from their election at an annual general meeting until the election of board members at the second annual general meeting after their election. - (3) A board member may be re-elected but shall serve no more than three consecutive terms. - (4) An independent board member shall be appointed by the board for a two year term and shall serve no more than three consecutive terms, at the discretion of the board.
+- (1) The term of office of a Board member is for a two year period when the member - (a) is elected at an annual general meeting or under subrule 36(3)(b); or - (b) is appointed to fill a casual vacancy under rule 38. - (2) Subject to rule 37, a Board member holds office until the positions on the Board are declared vacant at the next annual general meeting. - (3) A Board member may be re-elected but cannot serve for more than three consecutive terms.

-36. Resignation and removal from office
+35. Resignation and removal from office

-- (1) A board member may resign from the board by written notice given to the General Manager. - (2) The resignation takes effect - (a) when the notice is received by the General Manager; or - (b) if a later time is stated in the notice, at the later time. - (3) At a general meeting, the Association may by resolution - (a) remove a board member from office; and - (b) elect a member who is eligible under rule 27(4) to fill the vacant position. - (4) A board member who is the subject of a proposed resolution under subrule (3)(a) may make written representations (of a reasonable length) to the General Manager or chairperson and may ask that the representations be provided to the members. - (5) The General Manager may give a copy of the representations to each member or, if they are not so given, the board member may require them to be read out at the general meeting at which the resolution is to be considered.
+- (1) A Board member may resign from the Board by written notice given to the secretary or, if the resigning member is the secretary, given to the chairperson. - (2) The resignation takes effect - (a) when the notice is received by the secretary or chairperson; or - (b) if a later time is stated in the notice, at the later time. - (3) At a general meeting, the Association may by resolution - (a) remove a Board member from office; and - (b) elect a member who is eligible under rule 27(4) to fill the vacant position. - (4) A Board member who is the subject of a proposed resolution under subrule (3)(a) may make written representations (of a reasonable length) to the secretary or chairperson and may ask that the representations be provided to the members. - (5) The secretary or chairperson may give a copy of the representations to each member or, if they are not so given, the Board member may require them to be read out at the general meeting at which the resolution is to be considered.

-37. When membership of board ceases
+36. When membership of Board ceases

-A person ceases to be a board member if the person -
+A person ceases to be a Board member if the person -

-- (a) dies or otherwise ceases to be a member; or - (b) resigns from the board or is removed from office under rule 36; or - (c) becomes ineligible to accept an appointment or act as a board member under section 39 of the Act; - (d) becomes permanently unable to act as a board member because of a mental or physical disability; or - (e) fails to attend 3 consecutive Board meetings, of which the person has been given notice, without having notified the Board that the person will be unable to attend.
+- (a) dies or otherwise ceases to be a member; or - (b) resigns from the Board or is removed from office under rule 36; or - (c) becomes ineligible to accept an appointment or act as a Board member under section 39 of the Act; - (d) becomes permanently unable to act as a Board member because of a mental or physical disability; or - (e) fails to attend 3 consecutive Board meetings, of which the person has been given notice, without having notified the Board that the person will be unable to attend.

-38. Filling casual vacancies
+37. Filling casual vacancies

-- (1) The board may appoint a member who is eligible under rule 27(3) to fill a position on the board that - (a) has become vacant under rule 37; or - (b) was not filled by election at the most recent annual general meeting or under rule 36(3)(b). - (2) Subject to the requirement for a quorum under rule 45, the board may continue to act despite any vacancy in its membership. - (3) If there are fewer board members than required for a quorum under rule 45, the board may act only for the purpose of - (a) appointing board members under this rule; or - (b) convening a general meeting.
+- (1) The Board may appoint a member who is eligible under rule 27(4) to fill a position on the Board that - (a) has become vacant under rule 37; or - (b) was not filled by election at the most recent annual general meeting or under rule 36(3)(b). - (2) If the position of secretary becomes vacant, the Board must appoint a member who is eligible under rule 27(4) to fill the position within 14 days after the vacancy arises. - (3) Subject to the requirement for a quorum under rule 45, the Board may continue to act despite any vacancy in its membership. - (4) If there are fewer Board members than required for a quorum under rule 45, the Board may act only for the purpose of - (a) appointing Board members under this rule; or - (b) convening a general meeting.

-39. Validity of acts
+38. Validity of acts

-The acts of a board or sub-committee, or of a board member or member of a sub-committee, are valid despite any defect that may afterwards be discovered in the election, appointment or qualification of a board member or member of a sub-committee.
+The acts of a Board or subcommittee, or of a Board member or member of a subcommittee, are valid despite any defect that may afterwards be discovered in the election, appointment or qualification of a Board member or member of a subcommittee.

-40. Payments to board members
+39. Payments to Board members